 It was game time and I gave my trust to a man who I’d literally just met to throw us out of a moving plane.
-I can’t even remember getting in the plane – all I remember is the off-the-scale adrenaline rush as I was launched out of it.
+I can’t even remember getting on the plane – all I remember is the off-the-scale adrenaline rush as I was launched out of it.

 The absolute euphoria danced around my veins thanks to my 60-seconds freefall!
 Skydiving is not an anti-climax, or overrated – it’s the ultimate rush and it simply must be experienced if you’re that way inclined.

-As I looked down upon aforementioned stunning landmarks of Lake Wanaka and Mount Cook showing off their beauty below me, the hysteria got the better of me as I clumsily showed my hand messages to the skilful flying cameramen.
+As I looked down upon the aforementioned stunning landmarks of Lake Wanaka and Mount Cook showing off their beauty below me, the hysteria got the better of me as I clumsily showed my hand messages to the skilful flying cameramen.

 Parachuting down to the ground for roughly 8 minutes, I knew I had chosen the perfect location and company for myself to tick off the top item of my own travel bucket list.